l1024/kafka-archiver/README.md

 - total message size per chunk
 - s3 bucket/prefix
 - maximum interval between chunk uploads
+- ignore gaps setting per topic (by default the archiver fails, if there is a gap in the message stream)

 With 'mybucket' and 'myarchive' configured as s3 bucket/prefix you will end up with the following files in s3: